GyrosOfWar/martin.tomasi.xyz/posts/building-a-website-the-stack.md

 ---
 createdOn: "2021-04-11T12:33:15.869Z"
 id: 0
-title: Building a personal website
+title: "Building a personal website: The Stack"
 ---

 I'm starting this blog with a bit of dogfooding (i.e. writing about the process of setting up this website).
 I was considering using a static site generator